DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 ## Codex / Journal Screen

-This is a screen where the player can
+This is a screen where the player can read through the various journal entries & experiment logs they have unlocked in their time playing the game (not just the ones found in the current run).

+Journal entries and experiment logs are KEY to the player's progression, so we need some place to store them for easy access.

+Thematically, Allister himself is not able to pick

+### Journal Entries vs. Experiment Logs

+Journal entries